Gender roles in Islam: Clothing

-Prayer and Worship
+Prayer and worship

 For Friday prayers, by custom, Muslim's congregations segregate men, women, and children into separate groups.
-On other days, the women and children pray at home.
-Men are expected to offer the five times daily prayers at the nearest mosque.
+Men are expected to offer the five daily prayers at the nearest mosque.
 Muhammad specifically allowed Muslim women to attend mosques and pray behind men.
-Mohammad said, "Do not prevent your wife(s) from going to the mosque, even though their houses are better for them," which implies women are recommended to stay at home.
+Muhammad said, "Do not prevent your wife(s) from going to the mosque, even though their houses are better for them," implying women are recommended to stay at home.
 "A woman’s prayer in her house is better than her prayer in her courtyard, and her prayer in her bedroom is better than her prayer in her house."
 (Reported by Abu Dawud in al-Sunan, Baab maa jaa’a fee khurooj al-nisaa’ ilaa’l-masjid.
 See also Saheeh al-Jaami‘, no. 3833).

-Female Genital Mutilation
+Controversial practices

+Female genital mutilation (FGM)

-Surveys have shown a widespread belief, particularly in Mali, Mauritania, Guinea, and Egypt, that FGM is a religious requirement.
+Surveys have shown a belief in a small minority of Muslim nations, particularly in Mali, Mauritania, Guinea, and Egypt, that FGM is a religious requirement.
 Gruenbaum has argued that practitioners may not distinguish between religion, tradition, and chastity, making it difficult to interpret the data.
 FGM's origins in northeastern Africa are pre-Islamic, but the practice became associated with Islam because of that religion's focus on female chastity and seclusion.
 There is no mention of it in the Quran.
 It is praised in a few daʻīf (weak) hadith (sayings attributed to Muhammad) as noble but not required, although it is regarded as obligatory by the Shafi'i version of Sunni Islam.
 In 2007 the Al-Azhar Supreme Council of Islamic Research in Cairo ruled that FGM had "no basis in core Islamic law or any of its partial provisions".